cilium/cilium/Documentation/concepts/ebpf/intro.rst

   extended as needed to build in new prefilter criteria/capabilities.

 * **Endpoint Policy:** The endpoint policy object implements the Cilium endpoint enforcement.
-  Using a map to lookup a packets associated identity and policy this layer scales well to lots of endpoints.
+  Using a map to lookup a packet's associated identity and policy, this layer scales well to lots of endpoints.
 Depending on the policy this layer may drop the packet, forward to a local endpoint, forward to the service object or forward to the L7 Policy object for further L7 rules.
 This is the primary object in the Cilium